 Two factors are important; the total mass of bugs and their diversity.
 For this reason a probiotic food such as kefir or sauerkraut, both containing many different species is preferable to a supplement supplying only a limited range.

-Keeping in mind dieting rule no.1 choose either increase the amount of resistant starch in the diet; or start to avoid all refined starches, keeping cakes and puddings for high and holy days only.
+Keeping in mind dieting rule no.1 choose either to increase the amount of resistant starch in the diet; or start to avoid all refined starches, keeping cakes and puddings for high and holy days only.
 It's a matter of personal choice.

 Resistant starch in whole grains which has been allowed to retrograde overnight and then reheated to make a porridge gives you the double benefit.